jpritchie/Calciphylaxis/README.md

  - summary information
  - follwo up assessment

-The .rmd file will generate a summary .pdf of the baseline patient characterisits
+The .rmd file will generate a summary .pdf of the baseline patient characteristics

+The matching .r file performs a 1:1 match with baseline data from the SKS-HD